 Concentration of governance tokens: How much voting power do the top 10 addresses hold?

-Average participation rate: How many governance tokens are "asleep"?
+Average participation rate: How many governance tokens are "dormant"?
 What is the actual participation ratio?

-Analyze the voting page of specific proposals to see the voting power distribution chart.
+Analyze the voting page of specific proposals to see the distribution of voting power.

-Check the distribution of governance token holders in the DAO (whales vs. retail).
+Check the distribution of DAO governance token holders (whales vs. retail).

 Compare the number of voters with the total number of token holders to calculate the participation rate.